 A suite of regulations was established in 1993 for sport lingcod fisheries in Southcentral Alaska considering the lack of quantitative stock assessment information.
 Resurrection Bay remained closed to lingcod fishing year-round to rebuild and protect the population, although there is no formal rebuilding plan.
 The season was closed region-wide from January 1 through June 30 to protect spawning and nest guarding lingcod.
-Daily bag and possession limits in 2020 were two fish in Cook Inlet and Kachemak Bay, and one fish in North Gulf Coast and Prince William Sound areas.
-All areas except Kodiak had a minimum size limit of 35 inches to protect spawning females (Contact Jason Dye or Matt Miller).
-The bag limit in Kodiak, the Alaska Peninsula, and the Aleutian Islands was two lingcod with a possession limit of four fish.
+Daily bag and possession limits in 2021 were two fish in Cook Inlet and Kachemak Bay, and one fish in North Gulf Coast and Prince William Sound areas.
+All areas except Kodiak had a minimum size limit of 35 inches (with head attached or 28 inches from tip of tail to front of dorsal fin with head removed) to protect spawning females (Contact Jason Dye or Matt Miller).
+The bag limit in Kodiak, the Alaska Peninsula, and the Aleutian Islands was two lingcod with a possession limit of four fish, and a season closure from January 1 to June 30.
 There were no size limits in these areas.